Crypto vs Traditional Money Guide

 Understand the fundamental differences between cryptocurrency and traditional fiat money.
 Learn the advantages and disadvantages of each system and why digital money is gaining global adoption.

-Problems with Traditional Money
+Problems with government currency

 Traditional fiat currency (government-issued money like USD, EUR, GBP) has served us well for decades, but it comes with significant limitations that become more apparent in our digital age.